tsmsg/botpress-script/README.md

 # Botpress Script

 ### Currently supported Attachments are:
-  - card = for buttons with payload/url
+  - Card = for buttons with payload/url
-  - text = for simple text
+  - Text = for simple text
-  - dropdown = for quick reply
+  - Dropdown = for quick reply
+  - Carousel = for buttons with payload/url & image (url in subtitle)

 ### Currently supported Data Nodes are:
   - Response